dataluscorp/browser/toolkit/components/telemetry/docs/internals/integration_tests/index.rst

 ---------------

 - PATH: ``toolkit/telemetry/tests/marionette/tests/client/test_event_ping.py``
 - This test checks for a basic `event` ping.
-It opens firefox, performs a search and checks the `event` ping for the correct number of searches performed (1) and the correct search engine.
+It opens datalus, performs a search and checks the `event` ping for the correct number of searches performed (1) and the correct search engine.

 Test Fog Custom Ping